jm-schaeffer/JMWebImageView/README.md

 # JMWebImageView

-`UIImageView` subclass set up from a `NSURL`
+`UIImageView` subclass set up from a `NSURL`, asynchronously downloading the image and displaying it

-## Main characteristics
+## Optimizations

- - Asynchronous image downloading
  - Image automatic resizing: if the image is too big a smaller version will be generated, cached and used / the original size image will also be cached and will be used to generate other sizes if necessary
  - Great image decoding performances thanks to ImageIO
- - Memory and file cache implemeted using respectively NSCache and NSFileManager (in an asynchronous thread)
+ - Memory and file cache implemented using respectively NSCache and NSFileManager (in an asynchronous thread)

 ## Setup